 RIVEL RESEARCH GROUP – PRIVACY NOTICE

-1.1 This privacy notice (Privacy Notice) sets out the ways in which we, Rivel Research Group (RRG, Rivel, we, us, our), collect and use your personal data (your personal information) in connection with our business.
+1.1 This privacy notice (Privacy Notice) sets out the ways in which we, Rivel Research Group, Inc. (RRG, Rivel, we, us, our), collect and use your personal data (your personal information) in connection with our business.
 It also explains what rights you have to access or change your personal data.

 2. ABOUT US

-2.1 We are a company with our headquarters in the USA at the address set out below.
+2.1 We are a company with our headquarters in the United States of America (USA) at the address set out below.